 It’s a lesson that I actually learned in a previous life in Abilene, Kansas, but for our purposes it goes like this: You’re thinking about visiting a place, looking for what to do, and all you see among the usual Top 10 lists is petting zoos, country gardens, town halls, and museums.
 This might make it sound dull, but you should go anyway, have a look around, and talk to people.
 You never know.

 The town of Burton-Upon-Trent is now subjected to the Huddersfield Rule.
-I knew I was going, anyway, to see their suddenly successful football team, Burton Albion, and I knew it was a historic brewing center, and that was about it.
+I knew I was going, anyway, to see their recently successful football team, Burton Albion, and I knew it was a historic brewing center, and that was about it.
 And, well, you never know.

 A half-hour out from Birmingham, I got off at the thoroughly unspectacular train station and was immediately greeted by a small forest of metal towers.
 Couldn’t be a better introduction to a place known for making beer for literally hundreds of years.
 Apparently a saint of long ago was buried on an island in the River Trent, inspiring the eventual formation of a monastery in the 11th Century, and the monks made an interesting discovery: the local mineral-rich waters contributed to fine and strong ales.
 As a historic placard in the Town Hall puts it, “pilgrims began to spread the word.”